 ASEAN Heritage Parks

-This indicator shows the trend in the percent of land and water’s area that is designated as ASEAN Heritage Parks during 2003-2015.
+This indicator shows the percent of land and water’s area that is designated as ASEAN Heritage Parks in 2015.
 ASEAN Heritage Parks (AHPs) are representative of common cooperation efforts to conserve areas of particular biodiversity importance or exceptional uniqueness throughout ASEAN member states.
 AHPs support the development and implementation of regional conservation and management action plans as well as other mechanisms that complement national conservation efforts.

 By 2020, at least 17 per cent of terrestrial and inland water, and 10 per cent of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem services, are conserved through effectively and equitably managed, ecologically representative and well connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscapes and seascapes.